 Designed to offer the student an opportunity to understand the investigation of a specific topic in psychology.
 One to three semester hours are prearranged in writing with the instructor.
 A student may repeat the course but the total credits may not exceed six.
-Prerequisites: PSY 111 with a "C" or better AND consent of instructor.
+Prerequisites: PSY 111 with a 'C' or higher AND permission of instructor.